SMSPIRITUALITY—MEDIA

 How it differs from avidyā

-Moha is sometimes used interchangeably with [avidyā](lexicon:avidya) — the not-knowing the Four Noble Truths name as the first link of the Pratītyasamutpāda chain — but the classical commentaries distinguish them with some care.
+Moha is sometimes used interchangeably with [avidyā](lexicon:avidya), which the Four Noble Truths name as the first link of the Pratītyasamutpāda chain.
+The classical commentaries, however, distinguish them with care.
 Avidyā is the broader structural ignorance: the absence of the seeing of the Truths, of [anicca](lexicon:anicca) (impermanence), of [anatta](lexicon:anatta) (non-self), of the three marks.
-It is the cognitive position the path is structured to undo, and the term operates at the level of doctrinal description.
-Moha is the affective texture of that ignorance in moment-by-moment experience — the felt cloudedness, the dullness, the not-quite-tracking quality that lets a craving or an aversion proceed without the recognition that its object is a construction.
-Buddhaghosa's Visuddhimagga treats the two terms as belonging to different analytical registers: avidyā sits at the head of the twelve-link causal chain, moha sits inside the kilesa taxonomy alongside lobha and dosa.
-The contemporary translation tradition tends to render both as ignorance or delusion and to flatten the distinction; the original literature kept them as related but non-identical items in the working analytical kit.
+It operates at the level of doctrinal description.
+Moha is the felt texture of that ignorance in moment-by-moment experience: the cloudedness, the dullness, the not-quite-tracking quality that lets a craving or aversion proceed without recognising its object as a construction.
+Buddhaghosa's Visuddhimagga places the two terms in different analytical registers: avidyā at the head of the twelve-link causal chain, moha inside the kilesa taxonomy alongside lobha and dosa.
+The contemporary translation tradition tends to render both as ignorance or delusion, flattening the distinction.
+The original literature kept them as related but non-identical items in the analytical kit.

 Where the diagnosis surfaces in the index